Jump to:

 Heat a wok or large pan over medium-high heat.
 Add 8 ounces of sliced pork belly and ½ cup water.
 Let it cook until the water evaporates.

-Lower the heat to medium and continue cooking.
-The pork will release its own fat-let it cook in that fat until browned and lightly crispy.
+Lower the heat to medium.
+As the pork cooks, it will release its own fat.
+Let it continue cooking in that fat until browned and lightly crispy.

 Step 5: Sauté the aromatics

-Over medium heat, sauté the garlic and onions until they're nice and soft.
+Over medium heat, sauté 4 garlic cloves (minced) and ½ onion (fnely chopped) until softened.

 Step 6: Add the sitaw and chili peppers